syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Styles/How-to-Set-the-Cell-Properties-for-a-Range-of-Cell.md

 ---
 layout: post
-title: How-to-Set-the-Cell-Properties-for-a-Range-of-Cell | Windows Forms | Syncfusion
+title: Cell Styles in GridControl
 description: how to set the cell properties for a range of cells
 platform: windowsforms
 control: Grid